Eisley: 2011-2015: Deep Space E.P. and Currents

-2015–Present: I'm Only Dreaming and line-up changes
+2015–present: I'm Only Dreaming and line-up changes

 In 2015, Eisley began writing and preparation for I'm Only Dreaming, their fifth studio album, with production to begin in 2016.
 Shortly before announcing their fall North American tour with Copeland, the band announced via their YouTube channel that guitarist Chauntelle D'Agostino and keyboardist/vocalist Stacy King had departed the band, and would be pursuing their own musical projects.
 It was also made known that Eisley's drummer, Weston, would no longer be touring, but would continue recording with the group in a limited fashion.
-Sherri DuPree-Bemis and Garron DuPree remain the core of Eisley, with Garron seeing an increased role musically.
+Sherri DuPree and Garron DuPree remain the core of Eisley, with Garron seeing an increased role musically.

 On June 10, 2016, Eisley revealed that they had begun the process of recording their I'm Only Dreaming with the assistance of producer Will Yip at the band's own studio in Tyler at the beginning of the month.
-DuPree-Bemis spoke of the new album, saying "Musically, you could say it’s classic Eisley, in the sense that it’s melodic, moody pop and is written from the heart.
+DuPree spoke of the new album, saying "Musically, you could say it’s classic Eisley, in the sense that it’s melodic, moody pop and is written from the heart.
 Lyrically, it’s very whimsical; it has a vibe that will take you into its own world and let you escape your normal life for a few minutes.
 I like to cloak things in a little mystery and romance; I think it’s part of what makes all of Eisley’s songs sound like they’re from the same world.
 Every record is like opening and reading a book in a series."

 Tracking for the album concluded in July 2016, with mention of plans to release the record in early 2017.
 In January 2017, Eisley released "Louder Than A Lion" featuring Anthony Green, the first song from I'm Only Dreaming.

 I'm Only Dreaming was released in the United States on February 17, 2017, and was met with mostly positive reviews.
 The album was noted for having a more simplistic, dreamy sound compared to Eisley's previous releases.
 This was the first of Eisley's albums to feature Sherri DuPree as the lead vocalist.
 DuPree commented on the departure of D'Agostino and King in an interview with Alternative Press, saying that the album was part of "proving to myself that I could make a great record on my own."

 In July 2018, I'm Only Dreaming of Days Long Past, was released.
 The album featured reimagined and stripped down versions of tracks from I'm Only Dreaming.